-- encourage their child to attend school daily, be punctual and inform the school immediately if their child is absent - inform the school of any hospital appointment in advance unavoidably scheduled during school time.
-For the absence to be recorded as a medical absence we do require evidence from the doctor or dentist. (appointment card/letter). - contacting the school office on the first morning of absence. - inform the school of any problems which might affect their child's attendance so that problems can be quickly identified and intervention plans implemented cooperate with the academy if their child's attendance / punctuality is unsatisfactory - working in partnership with school to promote exceptional attendance with their child Students will: - always attend school unless prevented by a specific illness or unavoidable circumstances - · always arrive to school and lessons on time - remain positive and resilient even in the hardest of times. - speak to a member of staff if support is needed.
+- encourage their child to attend school daily, be punctual and inform the school immediately if their child is absent - inform the school of any hospital appointment in advance unavoidably scheduled

+- contacting the school office on the first morning of absence. - inform the school of any problems which might affect their child's attendance so that problems can be quickly identified and intervention plans implemented - cooperate with the academy if their child's attendance / punctuality is unsatisfactory - working in partnership with school to promote exceptional attendance with their child

+Students will:

+- always attend school unless prevented by a specific illness or unavoidable circumstances - always arrive to school and lessons on time - remain positive and resilient even in the hardest of times. - speak to a member of staff if support is needed.

-Attendance Officer are responsible for:
+Family Support / PSA/ Attendance Officer are responsible for:

-At St Wilfrid's Rc College we have employed an attendance officer(s)to offer additional support to Parents / carers and pupils.
+At St Wilfrid's RC College we have employed an Attendance Officer to offer additional support to Parents / carers and pupils.
 This includes support in relation to: